keystroke3/FileSurf/README.md

  - List all the items in the current directory
  - List all the files in multiple given directories
  - Perform REGEX filters on the search results
- - Run as a demon
+ - Run as a TCP server
  - Remotely call another filesurf instance over http

 ### Listing